mr-superonion/FPFS/README.md

 [![Python application](https://github.com/mr-superonion/FPFS/actions/workflows/python-app.yml/badge.svg?branch=master)](https://github.com/mr-superonion/FPFS/actions/workflows/python-app.yml)
 [![Documentation Status](https://readthedocs.org/projects/fpfs/badge/?version=latest)](https://fpfs.readthedocs.io/en/latest/?badge=latest)

-`FPFS` is a perturbation-based shear estimator: It uses the leading order perturbations of shear (a vector perturbation) and noise (a tensor perturbation) to construct shear estimator and correct noise bias, respectively.
-It is a passive shear estimator: We do not repeatedly distort each observed galaxy to obtain the responses of the galaxy properties to a shear distortion;
-instead, the responses are derived using the analytical shear responses of a set of basis functions.
+Fourier Power Function Shapelets (`FPFS`) is a perturbation-based estimator for shear responses of galaxy shape, flux and detection --- It uses the leading-order perturbations of shear (a vector perturbation) and image noise (a tensor perturbation) to derive the shear responses and noise responses of measurements and detections.
+It is a passive shear estimator --- It does not repeatedly distort each observed galaxy to derive the shear responses; instead, the shear responses are derived using the analytical shear responses of a set of basis functions (Shapelets basis and peak basis).
+This method can process about 1000 galaxies in 1 cpu second, and it  has been tested with simple simulations and demonstrated to control multiplicative shear estimation bias below 1% even in the existence of blending.

 Documentation for FPFS modules can be found [here](https://fpfs.readthedocs.io/en/latest/)